mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 ##Project brief template

-**The goal of this exercise is to create a 1-3 page document that details your project to an audience of informed peers (colleagues, funders, institutions, etc)**
+**The goal of this exercise is to create a 1-3 page document that details your project to an audience of informed peers (colleagues, colaborators, funders, institutions, etc)**

 **The Problem:**
-> Describe the problem your project will address
+> Describe the problem your project will address.
+(2-5 sentences)
-> Who is affected?
+>> Who is affected by the problem?

-> What are the impacts of this problem (locally, nationally, globally)?
+>> What are the impacts of this problem (locally, nationally, globally)?
-> Who

  **The Vision:**
- > What you’re doing
- > Who you’re doing it for, your audience
+ How does your project address the problem?
+(2-5 sentences)
- > Why you’re doing this, the impact or change you hope to make
+ > What is the impact or change you hope to make?

- > Who you’re working with, or hope to work with
+ Who is the "audience"?
+ > Who will be impacted by this project?

+ > What are their needs (or prereqs) in order to participate in the project.

+ > Will they participate in the formation of the project, if so, how?

+ > Write a participant or user persona, if appropriate.

+ Who are your collaborators?
+ > What makes you/collaboratoes uniquely positioned to solve the problem?

+ How will this project be sustained (beyond 6 mo, beyond 1 yr, indefinitely?)
+ > Will users/participants be involved in itteration and sustaining the project?

 **The proposal:**
- > What are the core ideas of your project
+ What are the core ideas of your project?
+ > Impact/influence?

+ > Inform/educate?

+ > Facilitate/remove barriers?

+ > Transfom?
+What will be different?
+What will people do differently?

+ Brainstorm here and get your core ideas down to 2-3 concepts.

- > What resources are required for the project
+ What resources are required for the project to succeed?
+ > Money?
+Time?
+Collaborations?
+Infrastructure?

- > What is the minimum viable version of your project
+ What is the minimum viable version of your project?
+ > How will you know when the project is done?

+ Who/what resources exist to address the problem now?
+ > What are the gaps in exisiting systems?

+ > Why have other approaches failed?

+ > How is this appraoch special or different?

+ **The process:**
+ What is your process going to look like?
+ > Write out, stream of consiouness style how this project would unfold.
+Be as detailed as possible.
+What are the critical moments?
+What caveats/roadblocks are coming up?
+Use this exercise to identify key milestones.
+Now condense that into a timeline below.

  **The timeline:**
  > Two week sprint goal:
     List of tasks
     List of roadblocks/issues
+    1 milestone

  > One month goal:
     List of tasks
     List of roadblocks/issues
+    1 milestone

  > Three month goal:
+    Milestones completed
+    Milestones to do

  > 6 month goal
+    Milestones completed
+    Milestones to do

  > Mozfest goal

-Project scope

-4 Core ideas

-5 Existing unknowns

-6 Process

-9 Summary of costs

-10 Terms of agreement

-11 About the studio

-12 Relevant projects

-13 Moving forward

-Does this resource (or one nearly identical) already exist at Mozilla, or elsewhere? yes no
-If resources like the one you plan to make already exist, what makes your project different or special? * Provide links to any reference materials or sources of inspriation.

-Who is your audience? *
-(location, age, gender, profession, level of familiarity with topic, level of comfort with technology, etc) What are their needs for this work?
-How will they use the skills/knowlege? * What are motivators for these learners? *
-These learning motivations or successes that can happen in-session to make the experience more rewarding like: seeing some sort of finished product, expressing themselves creatively, checking off tasks or boxes, getting some sort of recognition or score, etc
-What are potential stumbling blocks? *
-What might be tricky about the content or format for these users/learners?
-What are other constriants (time, urgency, etc) Include a short persona for this audience: *
-Example: Rashid is a PhD student in astronomy at a university in Southern England.
-Rashid took an intro Java programming course long ago, as an undergrad, but his research work requires Python skills.
-He attended a two-day Software Carpentry workshop at his institution.
-He found the training valuable but has encountered difficulties in debugging and troubleshooting since the workshop, and is struggling on his own.
-Anything else crtical to keep in mind about your users?
-What are ways you might involve your audience in the creation and iteration of this resource?
-Are there opportunities for some members of your target audience participate or collaborate-- by giving feedback or advice, testing out drafts, being part of a design or production sprint, etc?

-What is the goal of this resource?
-What should users do/do differently after they use it?
-To start, think of the Minimum Viable Product, the bare-bones, pure and simple version what needs to be accomplished.
-List concrete tasks, skills, or chunks of knowledge if possible (for example "understand version control" "make a pull request" "navigate the interface with some ease")

-**TECHNOLOGY:** A timer or stopwatch to time your freewrites.
-Pen and paper are recommended here, over typing into a computer.
+    Milestones completed

+  **Assessment:**

 1. Work from [the document](https://gist.github.com/auremoser/9461e9ea62c5b3d7b87794158db4342c) we used at onboarding
 2. Work on your Open Canvas and document your goals in your own folder.